Academic Rep Recruitment

 This is your opportunity to speak up for your education.
 As an Academic Rep you will take an active lead to collect and voice student feedback to help make your University education the best it can be!

-Your department will notify you of the roles that are up for standing, and the ones you are eligible to stand for.
-To stand for a role, please complete the online standing form.
+Your department will notify you of the roles that are up for recruitment, and the ones you are eligible to stand for.
+To stand for a role, please complete the online standing form..

-In the lecture of the vote, you may make a short candidate statement explaining why you would be the best person to represent your course.
+In relevant lectures, you may make a short candidate statement explaining why you would be the best person to represent your course.

 Want to know more about being an Academic Rep?